Pyotr Shabelsky-Bork: Collaboration with the Nazis

 After his release, Shabelsky-Bork continued his work with far-right political movements in Germany, eventually becoming involved with Adolf Hitler and the National Socialist German Workers Party (NSDAP), whom he hoped would restore the monarchy in Germany.
 When the NSDAP came to power in 1933, Shabelsky-Bork was involved in organizing pro-Nazi groups among the Russian population in Germany such as the ROND (Russian Popular Liberation Movement).
 At the same time, Shabelsky was living a very meager existence: Biskupsky made various attempts to secure a job for "the most minimal salary" for his protege, however these efforts were fruitless.

 Death

 In the spring of 1945, in the closing days of World War II, Shabelsky-Bork fled from Germany after his Berlin home was destroyed during an air raid.
 Shabelsky-Bork moved to Buenos Aires, Argentina, and was involved in the production of monarchist and Orthodox Christian publications across South America until his death from tuberculosis on 18 August 1952.
+After his death Sergey Taboritsky would write an obituary for him in the Brazilian monarchist newspaper the Vladimirsky Vestnik.